beziti19/beziti19/README.md

 • S_ISSOCK(): examine if the file is a socket.</p>

-        <p>The lstat() function in Unix-like operating systems is used to retrieve information about a file or a symbolic link.
-Unlike stat(), which follows symbolic links, lstat() returns information about the link itself.</p>
+   The lstat() function in Unix-like operating systems is used to retrieve information about a file or a symbolic link.
+Unlike stat(), which follows symbolic links, lstat() returns information about the link itself.

  <p>1.
 Include Headers: We include <stdio.h> for input/output functions, <stdlib.h> for general utilities, <sys/stat.h> for the stat structure and lstat() function, and <unistd.h> for POSIX operating system API.